Alek Thomas Player Props: Diamondbacks vs. Royals

 Alek Thomas At The Plate

-- Thomas has three doubles, a triple, two home runs and five walks while hitting .188.
+- Thomas is hitting .182 with three doubles, a triple, two home runs and five walks.

-- Thomas has picked up a hit in seven of 21 games this year, with multiple hits three times.
+- Thomas has reached base via a hit in seven games this season (of 22 played), and had multiple hits in three of those games.

-- He has hit a home run in two of 21 games played this season, and in 2.9% of his plate appearances.
+- In 22 games played this year, he has hit a homer in two of them.

-- Thomas has driven in a run in five games this year (23.8%), including one multiple-RBI game.
+- In six games this year, Thomas has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.